Ottermad/ottermad.github.io/_posts/2023-09-24-QC-Course-Qiskit.md

 {'1': 1000}
 ```

-This tells we got the result 1 a thousand times which is exactly what we'd expect because we started with a qubit set to 0 then applied a NOT gate to change it to a 1.
+This tells us we got the result 1 a thousand times which is exactly what we'd expect because we started with a qubit set to 0 then applied a NOT gate to change it to a 1.